L4STeam/l4steam.github.io/overload-results/README.md

 This page explains the comparison results when testing the behavior of PIE, DualPI2 and CoDel when combined with non-responsive UDP traffic with and without ECN.
-In short, the results show no benefits for PIE/PI2 nor for DualPI2, but problematic behavior for CoDel and FQ_CoDel.
+In short, the results show no significant benefits for PIE/PI2 nor for DualPI2, but problematic behavior for CoDel and FQ_CoDel.

 ## Background